Beta-10/embedded-fuzzy-logic/readme.md

 For simple applications, just modify the global resources in "user_param.h" and define the rules in "user_rules.h".

-Examples/descriptions are also provided inside the codes for friendly guidance.
+Examples/descriptions are also provided inside the codes for user guidance.

 The codes are released under the terms of the GNU General Public